milosmiric/semantic-cache/README.md

 3. **Threshold Check**: If the similarity score exceeds the configured threshold (default 0.85), the cached response is returned.

-4. **Cache Miss Handling**: For cache misses, the query is sent to OpenAI, and both the query embedding and response are stored for future use.
+4. **Cache Miss Handling**: For cache misses, the query is sent to the configured LLM, and both the query embedding and response are stored for future use.

 ### Why Cosine Similarity?

 Cosine similarity measures the angle between two vectors, making it ideal for comparing semantic meaning regardless of vector magnitude.
 A score of 1.0 means identical direction (semantically equivalent), while 0.0 means orthogonal (completely different).

-## Configuration Options
+## CLI Configuration

+The CLI uses environment variables for configuration.
+When using the library directly, you configure each component with your own values.

 | Environment Variable | Description | Default |
 |---------------------|-------------|---------|